Find the Right Name for Your New York State Corporation

 Your New York Corporation Name Must Be Unique

 The name you have chosen for your S Corporation or C Corporation cannot be used by any other registered business in the state of New York.
-This is why you must check business name availability on the NY Department of State website.
+This is why you must check business name availability on the NY Secretary of State website.

 The Name of Your Corporation Cannot Be Similar to Other Businesses in New York